akaminski03/osticket-installation/README.md

 <p>
 Download and install all of the software from this <a href="https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">link.
-PHP should be installed in C:\PHP
+PHP should be installed in C:\PHP the upload folder of osTicket should be extracted into C:\inetpub\wwwroot, and then the upload folder shouled be renamed to "osTicket"
 </p>
 <br />